Our thoughts become words; words, actions; actions, habits; habits, character.

 If what we do needs to change, where do we begin?
 Our principles, rising from our values, guide us at all times, in every condition.
 Strategy needs to adapt; tactics change even more frequently.
 But they are shaped and guided by the bedrock on which they are built.

-And Burt White might have it: it may be that stable values and principles are more important than ever before.
+And this idea might have it: it may be that stable values and principles are more important than ever before.
 In the 19th century, a saddle-maker or blacksmith might have practiced the same trade the same way for an entire career.
 If there is no change, the process of adapting is unnecessary.

 But if strategy expires more frequently today, then the values and principles that drive strategy are more important.
 Therefore, authenticity—being genuine regarding those values and principles, as consistently and openly as possible—might also be more important than ever before.